Madiraju Ranga Rao: Education

-Career

-Madiraju Ranga Rao is one of the foremost writers in Modern Telugu Poetry.
+Family

+Ranga Rao was born to Sri Madiraju Narayana Rao and Smt.
+Madiraju Lakshmi Devi in Pandithapuram, Yellandu, in the Khammam district of present-day Telangana.
+He was married to Smt.
+Madiraju Indira.
+His children later established the Madiraju Ranga Rao Literature Center, which awards annual prizes to distinguished Telugu and Sanskrit scholars in continuation of his literary legacy.

+Academic career

-Rao taught Telugu and Sanskrit literature at Kakatiya University (1968–95) and Osmania University (1964–68).
-During his tenure, he supervised 12 M. Phil and 10 Ph.
-D. scholars.
+Ranga Rao taught Telugu and Sanskrit literature at Osmania University (1964–1968) and at Kakatiya University, Warangal (1968–1995), where he rose to the positions of Senior Professor and Dean.
+During his tenure he supervised 12 M.Phil. and 10 Ph.D. scholars.

-He was a member of the Editorial Committee of Critical Edition of Andhra Maha Bhagavatham (Chief Editor, Acharya Raya Prolu Subba Rao) and Member of the Editorial Board of Critical Edition of Andhra Maha Bharathamu sponsored by the UGC (Chief Editor, Acharya Khandavalli Laxmi Ranjanam).
+He served as a member of the editorial committee for the Critical Edition of Andhra Maha Bhagavatham (Chief Editor: Acharya Rayaprolu Subba Rao) and as a member of the editorial board of the Critical Edition of Andhra Maha Bharathamu, sponsored by the UGC (Chief Editor: Acharya Khandavalli Laxmi Ranjanam).

-Rao was Principal Investigator of two major research projects of University Grants Commission (UGC), New Delhi.
-The two projects are "Concept of Democracy and National Integration in Free-Verse" and "National, International and Human Facets in Post-Independence Telugu Free-Verse".
-During 2004–06, he was Senior Fellow, Department of Culture, Government of India.
+He was Principal Investigator on two major research projects sponsored by the University Grants Commission, New Delhi: Concept of Democracy and National Integration in Free-Verse and National, International and Human Facets in Post-Independence Telugu Free-Verse.
+From 2004 to 2006, he served as Senior Fellow, Department of Culture, Government of India.

-He has made a significant contribution in the fields of Modern Telugu Poetry and Research and Literary Criticism.
-Rao's prominence in Telugu literature came with his poem "Sveccha Kavithvam".

-His journal appearances include Swatantra, Navatha, Bharathi, Sravanthi, Jayanthi, Vangmayi, Musi, Andhra Prabha, and Andhra Bhoomi.
-He published some 145 books on Sveccha Kavithvam and 14 books on Research and Literary Criticism.
+Ranga Rao was the founder and editor of the literary journal Rasadhuni Sahithi Parishat.
+His essays and poems appeared in journals including Swatantra, Navatha, Bharathi, Sravanthi, Jayanthi, Vangmayi, Musi, Andhra Prabha, and Andhra Bhoomi.

-Ranga Rao is the founder and editor of Rasadhuni Sahithi Parishat.
+Literary contribution

+Ranga Rao's prominence in modern Telugu literature is associated above all with his free-verse movement, Swecchaa Kavitvamu.
+He held that free verse was the natural literary expression of a democratic age, and he sought to demonstrate this through his prolific output.
+His verse is noted for its layered construction — combining imagination with reality, sensuous beauty, philosophical depth, and a sense of the transcendent — and is sometimes described as a form of metaphysical poetry in Telugu.